Getting around Sun Peaks and where to stay

 Sun Peaks offers a long list of dining options, from cheap eats to more upscale restaurants serving steak and seafood, and just about everything in between.

-• 5Forty Cafe & Grill – This popular café inside the Fireside Lodge is open for breakfast, lunch and dinner, with items like wraps and burgers the favourites.
+• 5Forty Cafe & Cantina – This popular café inside the Fireside Lodge is open for breakfast, lunch and dinner, with items like wraps and burgers the favourites.

 • Mantles Restaurant and Lounge – The most popular eatery can be found in the lower lobby of the Sun Peaks Grand Hotel.
 It offers a family-friendly dining experience for breakfast, lunch and dinner with dishes based on local, farm-to-table ingredients like Herbed Chicken Supreme and Red Wine Braised Lamb Shank.